Idaho Insurance Continuing Education

 We are approved by the Idaho Department of Insurance to offer online continuing education (Provider ID# 175575).

 Sign up to complete your continuing education credits and maintain your Idaho insurance producer's license today.
 All of our courses can be completed At Your Pace Online in order to help you renew your insurance license, and never include any hidden fees.
 Once you complete one of our online courses, we will report your course completion directly to Sircon for you.

 Idaho 24 Hour Property & Casualty Review

 This course provides all 24 hours of CE that you need!
 This course will review key concepts and principles of Property and Casualty insurance.
 It includes 3 hours of ethics, and the mandatory exam.
-Topics we'll cover int his course include Your course tuition includes the $1/hr reporting fee required by Sircon.
+Your course tuition includes the $1/hr reporting fee required by Sircon.

 Idaho 8 Hour Initial LTC Continuing Education Training

 This 8 hour class is approved by the State of Idaho.
 It meets the mandatory education requirement to start selling Long Term Care Insurance.
 No additional reporting fees!

 This course satisfies the 3 hour ethics requirement for all Idaho insurance producers, and applies to producers in all lines.
 Our course fee includes the mandatory $1/hr filing fee.

 Idaho 4 Hour Long-Term Care Ongoing Continuing Education

 This course applies to producers who need to renew their Long-Term Care Certification to continue selling LTC Insurance.
 This course will review key principles and concepts related to long-term care insurance policies.
 No additional reporting fees!